 Here at the Strategist, we like to think of ourselves as crazy (in the good way) about the stuff we buy, but as much as we’d like to, we can’t try everything.
 Which is why we have People’s Choice, in which we find the best-reviewed products and single out the most convincing ones.
 (You can learn more about our rating system and how we pick each item here.)

-And while we’ve covered many kinds of grills before — including tiny apartment-types, a smokeless Queer Eye solution, and 13 backyard-ready beasts — here we’ve rounded up some revelatory panini makers, as praised by the most enthusiastic reviewers on Amazon.
+And while we’ve covered many kinds of grills before — including tiny-apartment types, a smokeless Queer Eye solution, and some backyard-ready beasts — here, we’ve rounded up the best panini makers, as praised by the most enthusiastic reviewers on Amazon.